What is Pitch Wars?

 Is it another contest?
 Oh, no, it’s so much better.

-Pitch Wars is a mentoring program where published/agented authors, editors, or industry interns choose one writer each to mentor.
+Pitch Wars is a volunteer-run mentoring program where published/agented authors, editors, or industry interns choose one writer each to mentor.
 Mentors read the entire manuscript and offer suggestions on how to make the manuscript shine for the agent showcase.
 The mentor also helps edit their mentee’s pitch for the contest and their query letter for submitting to agents.
 Mentors can participate solo or pair up and co-mentor.

 During the agent showcase, each mentee is featured on a post that includes their pitch and the first page of their manuscript.
 Last year, we had nearly sixty agents participate in the showcase.
 Participating agents view the posts and make requests.
 With the help of Pitch Wars 2016, more than 50 authors were offered representation with many snagging book deals shortly after the contest!